 How do you get healthcare in Canada?

-Some provinces in Canada pay international students' medical expenditures as part of their provincial health insurance policies, while others require students to acquire private health insurance.
+Some provinces in Canada pay international student medical expenditures as part of their provincial health insurance policies.
+While others require students to acquire private health insurance.
 Many colleges require overseas students to get their own private health insurance.
 If you have documentation of additional private health care, you may be eligible to opt out.

 Is it possible for you to work?